 Courts and Litigation

-The Litigation Law & Practice Committee analyses the law, Court procedures and practices, and the conduct of civil litigation in all jurisdictions.
+The Litigation Law and Practice Committee analyses the law, court procedures and practices, and the conduct of civil litigation in all jurisdictions.

 The Committee provides the following resources for solicitors.

 Guidelines for dealing with self-represented parties in civil proceedings

 The Guidelines aim to assist practitioners dealing with self-represented parties in civil proceedings.